What is an XML sitemap? A fundamental SEO tool!

 If your webpages aren’t getting indexed, or even crawled by search engines, it is pointless to do optimization.

 We all know that such technical issues can cause headaches (we really know!), but not all technical SEO implementation is that hard to understand or execute.

 An XML sitemap is one of those seemingly technical but actually simple SEO implementations; it is an easy-to-use tool that can solve lots of problems on crawlability and indexation.

 Here, we give you insights and tips on how to best implement your XML sitemap.

 So what exactly is an XML sitemap?

-To put it simply, an XML sitemap is a list of webpages on your website.
+XML, standing for Extensible Markup Language, is a format specifically designed to be easy for search engine crawlers to interpret, simplifying the process of sitemap reading.
+An XML sitemap is a list of webpages on your website.
 You can include the URLs that you want Google to index in your XML sitemap and improve your website’s crawlability as a result.

 So how does an XML sitemap help search engines crawl your website content faster and easier?
-As the image above illustrates, Google can find page 9 immediately with an XML sitemap.
+As the image below illustrates, Google can find page 9 immediately with an XML sitemap.
 In contrast, Google will have to jump through 5 other pages to find it if the sitemap does not exist.

 And that is why the XML sitemap is important for SEO.
 If a search engine cannot crawl and index your webpage, how can it send traffic to you?